SoftwareAG/c8y-docs/src/documents/guides/users-guide/user-and-permissions-management.html.md

 ### Creating sub-users

 User hierarchies are created by assigning an "owner" to a user.
 The "owner" can manage the user.
 The user can have at most the same permissions as the owner.
 The screenshot below shows how to assign an owner to a user.
 You can choose available users from a list and check (or uncheck) them to assign ownership.

+Please note that only "USER ADMIN" can define new user's owner on user creation form.
+When user with "USER CREATE" permission creates a user, owner is automatically set with the name of the logged in user.
+The owner can be changed afterwards, when updating the newly created user.

 > If you want an owner to manage only their sub-users, please make sure that the owner does not have a global role with user management permissions for all users.